martijnvanattekum/osm_downloader/README.md

 * Downloading (download_regions.R): downloads osm files to a local directory
 * Copying (copy_regions.R): copies files from local to remote directory.
 Typically used to copy the files to an SD card

-Both scripts by default read in the file `regions.txt`, which specifies which regions are downloaded or copied.
+Both scripts by default read in the specified regions-file (default: regions.txt in current working dir), which specifies which regions are downloaded or copied.
 Also by default, the scripts download map files, altitude lines and hillshades for those regions.

 ## Command line arguments
 Run `Rscript download_regions.R -h` to get an overview of commandline options

-## regions.txt
+## regions file
-The regions.txt file resides in the same folder as the R script and contains one region that should be processed on each line.
+The regions  contains one region that should be processed on each line.
 When a region occurs in the filename, that file is processed.
+The filenames for the maps can for example be found [here](https://download.osmand.net/list.php).
+Given the composition of the file names, multiple levels of regions can be used, for example:

+* `Belgium`: processes all Belgian maps
+* `europe`: processes all maps from european countries (including Belgium, Germany, etc)
+* `_`: processes all maps available, as each name contains at least an underscore

-This means that both `Belgium` and `europe` are valid regions.
-Note that the specified regions is case sensitive.
+Note that the specified regions is case sensitive and the country names are written with a capital whereas the continent names start with a lower case.

 ## After the run
 After copying the files to your SD card, install the free OSMand app and set the location of the